jhartwell/haml-rs/README.md

 ## Current limitations

 There is no variable/expression support in Haml-rs.
 This is something that is being thought about and if you want to add your thoughts you are more than welcome to comment [here](https://github.com/jhartwell/haml-rs/issues/6).

-## Roadmap

-These are things that are on the roadmap for this project:

-  * Web Assembly support
-  * Add variable support
-  * Add more tests
-  * Improve performance (there are areas that are copying when they may not need to)

 ## License